hditano/Rock-Papper-Scissors/README.md

 ## Outcome of this project:
 * Knowledge of The DOM and manipulation
 * Improved CSS FlexBox understanding
-* Merged HTML/CSS/JavaScript knowledge
-* use the knowledge in a single project, combining HTML / CSS / JS
+* Use of the knowledge in a single project, combining HTML / CSS / JS

 ![image](https://user-images.githubusercontent.com/6069906/113105777-5af68180-91d8-11eb-9192-5606a33d2270.png)